Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_traceable.md

 axway central install agents
 ```

-If your Amplify subscription is hosted in the EU region, run the following installation command to start the configuration procedure:
+If your Amplify subscription is hosted in the EU region, run this command to start the configuration procedure:

 ```shell
 axway central install agents --region=EU
 ```

-If your Amplify subscription is hosted in the APAC region, run the following installation command to start the configuration procedure:
+If your Amplify subscription is hosted in the APAC region, run this command to start the configuration procedure:

 ```shell
 axway central install agents --region=AP